 Open to All writers!

 Taught by Kritika Pandey, the overall winner of the 2020 Commonwealth Short Story Prize.
-You can read her recent story "The Great Indian Tee and Snakes" published in Granta.
-Kritika is a Pushcart-nominated writer from Jharkhand, India, a graduate of the MFA for Poets and Writers, University of Massachusetts, Amherst, and recepient of a 2020 emerging writer grant from the Elizabeth George Foundation.
+You can read her recent story "The Great Indian Tee and Snakes" published in Granta and forthcoming work in The Kenyon Review.
+Kritika is a Pushcart-nominated writer from Jharkhand, India, a graduate of the MFA for Poets and Writers, University of Massachusetts, Amherst, and recipient of a 2020 emerging writer grant from the Elizabeth George Foundation.

 We will also understand the role of brevity in writing, how to cultivate it, why repetition is an important element for narrative coherence, and how our lack of knowledge about what is to come next is not an impediment but a generative tool for fiction.
 All in all, we will learn writing techniques that confirm and unsettle our expectations even as they enrich our works.

 This class is entirely asynchronous which means you complete the weekly assignments on your own schedule.
 There are no set meeting times in order to allow for greater participation; your cohort will consist of writers from across different time zones, which allows for a wonderful diversity of voices.

 Along with your weekly deadlines there is plenty of interaction with Kritika and your peers within Wet Ink, our dedicated online classroom.
 Craft materials, lectures, reading assignments, and writing prompts are all available through the online classroom.
 Students also post work and provide and receive feedback within the online classroom environment.